 The betrayed partner needs to commit to personal growth.
 Even though you’re not responsible for the betrayal, you are responsible for how you handle it.
 Most betrayed partners benefit from attending individual therapy and 12-step groups designed for co-addicts, such as S-Anon or CODA.
 It’s imperative that you develop coping skills to manage your emotional reactivity.
 Even though you have just cause to be furious at your spouse, you will not help the situation by marinating in anger and hurt.
 Shift your focus from how you’ve been wronged to what you can do to make your life better.
 Get honest with yourself: do you have a pattern of choosing unreliable partners?
 Do you find that you often ignore your intuition?
 Do you agree to things you don’t want to do because you’re a people-pleaser?
 Does your happiness depend on someone else’s behavior, especially someone who isn’t reliable?
 No matter what your spouse does, you must know you will support yourself in case the marriage ends.
 You want to make decisions coming from a place of strength, not because you feel trapped.

 Recovery from sex addiction is less about sex than it is about honesty and accountability in all areas of life.
 If, after a year, the addict has not demonstrated that he or she can be trusted, the partner has enough evidence to end the marriage.
 The betrayed should not feel guilt over breaking up the family.
 Yes, a divorce will hurt your kids, but they will be far more hurt if they see you accept an unacceptable situation.

 We understand that you may have questions about the legal side of sex addiction, infidelity, marriage, and understanding your options should you decide to divorce.
 Our caring, compassionate family law attorneys are here to provide confidential, nonjudgmental help.
-Please contact us today to schedule your free confidential consultation.
+Please contact us today to schedule your initial confidential consultation.